metisvela/sailtrack/SailTrack Core/README.md

 # SailTrack Core
-Central module of the SailTrack system, it manages connections and gathers data.
+Central module, it manages connections and gathers data.

 *In progress...*